Getting Started with UMDF

 In Windows 8.1 onward, there are two major versions of UMDF, versions 1 and 2.
 UMDF version 1.11 (one dot eleven) is the most recent version of UMDF version 1, and is the final version before the advent of UMDF 2.
 For a table showing full version info and operating system relevance, see UMDF Version History.

 Writing a driver using UMDF version 1 requires using the COM programming model to write C++ code.
 While UMDF version 2 is based on the same conceptual driver programming model as KMDF, UMDF 1 implements the model with different components, device driver interfaces (DDIs), and data structures.
+All new UMDF drivers should be written using UMDF 2.
+No new features are being added to UMDF 1 and there is limited support for UMDF 1 on newer versions of Windows 10 and Windows 11.

 In contrast, starting in UMDF version 2, you can write a UMDF driver in the C programming language that calls many of the methods that are available to KMDF drivers.
 All of the interfaces that are shared between UMDF version 2 and KMDF have the same names, parameters, and structure definitions.
 If your driver uses only shared functionality, or uses conditional macros around calls that are only supported in one framework, you can write a single driver that you can compile with either UMDF or KMDF.
 For more information, see How to generate a UMDF driver from a KMDF driver.